bgevko/bi101-portfolio/README.md

 # bi101-portfolio
-This is a static site that I built for a Biology class final.
+This is my first completed project, a static site that I used for my Biology final.
 The purpose of this site was to satisify the final portfolio requirement of the class, but also to gain experience in web development and create a finished product for my tech portfolio as well.

 ## Frameworks used:
 **Jekyll**,